-The emergency response operations team works around the clock in eight-hour shifts to monitor Tokyo Disney Resort checking for fires and other abnormalities.
+The emergency response operations team works around the clock in eight-hour shifts to monitor Tokyo Disney Resort, checking for fires and other abnormalities.
 The team inspects and maintains firefighting equipment and is responsible for all fire prevention operations within the Parks.
-They also oversee operation of the Central Monitoring Center, provide guidance and supervision in fire prevention activities, and are responsible for Park security.
+They also oversee the operation of the Central Monitoring Center, provide guidance and supervision in fire prevention activities, and are responsible for Park security.

-In addition to drawing on our internal pool of experts Central Monitoring Center certified in diverse disaster prevention measures, we gather information as necessary from administrative authorities and outside experts in our efforts to disseminate appropriate knowledge with regard to disaster response among our employees and enhance their technical preparedness.
-Tackling Fire Risks ⊁ \star In the event of a fire, the Central Monitoring Center will request immediate dispatching of firefighting units via its direct hotline to fire departments while our firefighting team will take initial measures to put out any fires.
+In addition to drawing on our internal pool of experts

+Central Monitoring Center

+certified in diverse disaster prevention measures, we gather information as necessary from administrative authorities and outside experts in our efforts to disseminate appropriate knowledge with regard to disaster response among our employees and enhance their technical preparedness.

+Tackling Fire Risks

+In the event of a fire, the Central Monitoring Center will request immediate dispatching of firefighting units via its direct hotline to fire departments while our firefighting team will take initial measures to put out any fires.
 Tokyo Disney Resort is equipped with a fire truck so we may engage in first response firefighting activity when necessary.
 To be prepared to provide evacuation guidance and extinguish fires to maintain Guests' safety, we regularly train our firefighting team and implement joint fire drills under the leadership of the local fire department/station of Urayasu City.

-Fire extinguishing drills Tackling Earthquake and Tsunami Risks 🗚 🦡 \star With regard to the risk of earthquakes, we have deployed a vehicle-mounted earthquake simulator, and are using it for education and training purposes; by having our employees experience a simulated earthquake occurring in the capital area (a 7 on the Japanese seismic scale), we ensure that they know how to react with composure during initial response.
-We have also prepared a response manual indicating the action to be taken by individual departments in accordance with the Basic Plan of Earthquake Countermeasures, which describes a plan for supplies and materials as well as a first-aid plan.
+Fire extinguishing drills

+Tackling Earthquake and Tsunami Risks

+To be prepared for an earthquake occurring in the capital area, a Nankai Trough earthquake, or other large-scale earthquakes that are expected to occur in the future, we have in place the Basic Plan of Earthquake Countermeasures, which describes our plans for supplies and materials as well as first-aid care.
+Based on the Basic Plan, we have also prepared a response manual indicating the action to be taken by each department.
 In the event of a large-scale earthquake, the Tokyo Disney Resort Earthquake Countermeasures Headquarters will be set up under the President's lead to deal with the situation.

 For stranded Guests and employees, we have in stock four days of emergency food supplies (white rice, soybeans and hijiki algae rice, and mixed rice), water, aluminum blankets, and maps for guiding them home.
 In addition, in our efforts to accommodate diverse Guests, we added liquid baby formula to our stock of supplies.
 Liquid baby formula does not need to be mixed with hot water and therefore can be used when no water or electricity is available.

-With respect to tsunami, we consider it to be safer to remain within the Theme Parks in view of the fact that both Tokyo Disneyland and Tokyo DisneySea are located roughly five meters above sea level.
+With respect to a tsunami, we consider it to be safer to remain within the Theme Parks in view of the fact that both Tokyo Disneyland and Tokyo DisneySea are located roughly five meters above sea level.
 In the event of a tsunami, our procedure is to contact the Urayasu City authorities to check whether evacuation has been ordered, and take actions accordingly.

+Supplies in stock

+Emergency Drills

-Supplies in stock Emergency Drills \ \ \ At Tokyo Disneyland or Tokyo DisneySea, we have developed an emergency response manual to ensure that Cast Members can react swiftly in case of an earthquake or other emergency.
+At Tokyo Disneyland or Tokyo DisneySea, we have developed an emergency response manual to ensure that Cast Members can react swiftly in case of an earthquake or other emergency.
 To make sure that Cast Members gain a thorough understanding of the procedures contained in the manual, emergency exercises are held at all 197 facilities at Tokyo Disneyland and Tokyo DisneySea, either before or after opening hours.

-We hold comprehensive emergency drills four times a year under realistic park operation conditions with around 2,000 employees deployed as Guests in an effort to further improve our ability to cope with disasters.
-Furthermore, we also hold tabletop disaster drills involving executive directors, officers, and heads of departments, Group company presidents and risk management staff members to strengthen our decision-making capacity in the event of an emergency.
+We hold comprehensive emergency drills four times a year under realistic park operation conditions in an effort to further improve our ability to cope with disasters.